OIDC Basics

 -d '{ "clientId": "<Client ID e.g. 12898884596863>", "clientSecret": "<Client Secret e.g. -olDIKD9BihRfB8O1JxobUEKBZ7PIV5Z6oaqxAshmoUtUZgB-wjmmxTYDiDV6vM_Mgl267PeNrRftq8cWplvmg>", "parameters": "grant_type=authorization_code&code=<Code e.g. GrYz5vtk6VaF0jxfnDrB2yvmk4deIrnMkrGT07JdM5U>&redirect_uri=https://client.example.org/cb/example.com" }'

-If the request is appropriate, Authlete makes the following response (message #14).
+If successful, Authlete will reply with the following response (message #16).

 {